 - How your fitness tracker estimates calorie burnHow it works now and how it can get better

 - Best waterproof fitness trackers for swimmingFancy hitting the water rather than the roads?
 Check out these top waterproof bands

-- The best fitness apps for your wearablesThe top fitness apps tailored for Apple Watch, Android Wear and other wearables
+- The best fitness apps for your wearablesThe top fitness apps tailored for Apple Watch, Wear OS and other wearables